project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sunbird_email_configuration.md

 <br>&emsp;e) {{Reviewer name}}

 ## Custom Templates
-You can aslo create custom email templates which are channel/tenant specific.
+You can also create custom email templates which are channel/tenant specific.
 When customized templates are not present, the default template is used to send emails for different actions in review workflows.

 To configure email template:
-* Addnew email template configurations in Form API
+* Add new email template configurations in Form API
 * Manually insert the new template in Casandra DB of Sunbird middleware service

 ### Creating Custom Templates